onewindspirit/dsi-study-work/README.md

 - **Out-Of-Bag Error**:
    - measure of error for a bagged model
       - including random forests
-   - Decision trees are constructed from a boostrap sample
+   - Decision trees are constructed from a bootstrap sample
       - a *test* set of data that wasn't used for training already exists
    - **Remember**:
       - *Bagging* applies to the whole tree